 Outside of our greenfield projects my primary role has been to maintain the frontend of the primary Corellium app.
 Across hundreds of tickets I've implemented new device interaction features, administration features, enterprise features such as whitelabelling for Arm, and supported the launch of multiple Android, iPhone and IoT devices.

 The codebase is quite large and complex and has some areas for improvement that we're still working hard at to make it on-par with our design system and other frontend applications.

-One of the first big cleanup pieces of work was converting all plain CSS to use reusable design tokens and bring the UI to alignment with our other custom touchpoints, implement greater UI consistency, and improved accessibility.
+One of the first big cleanup pieces of work was converting all plain CSS to use reusable design tokens and bring the UI to alignment with our other customer touchpoints, implement greater UI consistency, and improved accessibility.
 Using Tailwind as our new basis we have almost completed a full conversion of styles framework within the app.